Brochów, Masovian Voivodeship

 Brochów is a village in Sochaczew County, Masovian Voivodeship, central Poland.
 It is the seat of Gmina Brochów.

-It was in the church at Brochów that Nicolas Chopin and Justyna Krzyżanowska, parents of future composer Frédéric Chopin, were married on 2 June 1806.
+It was in the church at Brochów that Nicolas Chopin and Justyna Krzyżanowska, parents of the future composer Frédéric Chopin, were married on 2 June 1806.
 Frédéric was baptized there on 23 April 1810.

-During the Invasion of Poland in World War II, on 15 September 1939, Brochów was the site of a successful cavalry charge against German infantry by the 17th Greater Poland Uhlan Regiment.
+On 15 September 1939, during the invasion of Poland in World War II, Brochów was the site of a successful cavalry charge against German infantry by the 17th Greater Poland Uhlan Regiment.